 Adults in Benzie County

-Participants referred into the program go to their local participating farmers market (see logos above) to check in for cooking demonstrations, nutritional education, tips and tricks to eating healthy.
+Participants referred into the program go to their local participating farmers market (see logos above) to check in for cooking demonstrations, nutrition education, and tips on eating healthy.
+This season the cooking demonstrations and education is provided in partnership with Michigan State University Extension.
 The education is intended to help with selecting and preparing healthy foods purchased at the farmers market.

-Once participants have completed the session, they will receive market coupons to purchase seedlings, fresh herbs, fruits and vegetables.
-Coupon values vary based on program.
+Once participants have completed the session, they will receive market tokens to purchase seedlings, fresh herbs, fruits and vegetables.
+Token values vary based on program.

 For more information email us at MMC-FruitVeggieRx@mhc.net